con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The vajra-born, the sovereign of the vajra,
 Bearing the vajra as his core, like space,
-Unmoving,[^69-1] haughty from his single dreadlock,
+Unmoving,[^69-1] haughty with his single dreadlock,
-His clothes the hide fresh from an elephant, (69)
+His clothes an elephant hide still fresh and moist, (69)

 [^69-1]: This translates the name Acala.